todiane/poster-palace/README.md

 - Only verified purchases can leave a review.
 At the moment the review section is available for all registered users.
 Only unauthorised users can not leave a review.
 However, to further enhance the review process an update is needed so only customers who have purchased a product and are verified buyers can leave a review.

+- Ability to include a photo with reviews.

+- Provide different colours of the same poster.

+- Users to receive recommendations based on their browsing and purchase history.

 - Price variations will be added so large and extra large sizes are given their own price per product.